 Always add a copy of your identity card, so we can verify that it is certainly you.
 If you can’t provide us with the requested information, we can refuse your access to certain services.
 You are solely responsible for the accuracy and completeness of all information that you provide to us.

 Right to data portability

 By applying the rules of the EU General Data Protection Regulation (which will enter into force the 25th of May 2018), article 20, you have the right to transfer your data from a data controller to another in a machine-readable format.
 The data controller can be an individual or an organisation that determines the purposes and manners of the personal data processing.
 A machine-readable format is a format that can be easily processed by a computer (e.g.: .csv, .xml formats).

 In every newsletter We send you, you have the option to update your profile and individually choose the content you would like to receive from Pàu.

 You can unsubscribe anytime from receiving information from Pàu that you previously opted-in by sending a request to email@example.com.
 An automated option can be also found at the bottom of any newsletter you might receive from Pàu.

-We may analyse your personal information to build an individual profile of your interests and preferences so that we can contact you with information relevant to you.
-The profile is based on your (surfing)behaviour.
+We may analyze your personal information to build an individual profile of your interests and preferences so that we can contact you with information relevant to you.
+The profile is based on your (surfing) behavior.
 We may make use of additional information about you when it is available from external sources to help us do this effectively.

 Certain data is anonymously collected through cookies and other similar technologies.